RiverGlide/CukeSalad/README.md

     Scenario Outline: Find the sum of two numbers Given I am a Calculating Individual
       And I was able to switch on the calculator
-      When I attempt to add: the number '10' to the number '10' Then I should see the answer '20'
+      When I attempt to add, the number '10' to the number '10' Then I should see the answer '20'

 Notice that we've reused 'switch on the calculator'.

 The new _When_ step has a slightly different layout.
 Let's examine that for a second...
-Notice the ':' (colon) after <do something> and the name-value pairs:
+See below.
+Notice the ',' (comma) after <do something> followed by the name-value pairs:

+    When I attempt to <do something>, <name> '<value>' <name> '<value>'

+You can also use a ':' (colon):

     When I attempt to <do something>: <name> '<value>' <name> '<value>'

+<do something> can be as many words as you like.
 You can have as many name-value pairs as you like.

-So, we need a task called `tasks/add.rb` that explains the individual actions required to complete the task:
+For this to work we need a task called `tasks/add.rb` that explains the individual actions required to complete the task:

     in_order_to "add" do
       enter @value_of(:the_number)